RTA Next Plan Development

 The 2006-voter approved RTA plan invested more than $1.6 billion in transportation improvements across the region to date, including new or enhanced transit services for Sun Tran, Sun Van, Sun Express, Sun Shuttle and Sun Shuttle Dial-a-Ride.

-With RTA Next, transit services representing 30% or approximately $30 million of regional transit services and currently funded under the 2006-voter approved RTA plan, will continue to be funded using the RTA sales tax.
+With RTA Next, transit services representing 30% or approximately $30 million of regional transit services and currently funded under the 2006-voter approved RTA plan, will continue to be funded using a new RTA sales tax, if approved by Pima County voters.
 In addition, new transit services as identified in the RTA Next plan will be funded.

 Without RTA Next, expanded evening and weekend and other transit services funded by the 2006 RTA plan could cease unless another funding source is identified.